glinto/vueez/README.md

 ### Building with specifig tsconfig settings

-If you want to build with specific tsconfig setting, you can ioptioanlly specify the tsconfig file path in the build options:
+If you want to build with specific `tsconfig` settings, you can ioptioanlly specify the `tsconfig` file path in the build options:

 ```typescript
 clientOptions: {